polyaxon/polyaxon/templates/experimentation/concepts.md

     Please refer to the [jobs section](jobs) for more details.

+### Distributed Experiment

+A `Distrubted Experiment` is the execution of your model in distributed fashion and depends on the framework you are using.

+!!! info "More details"
+    Please refer to the [distributed experiments](distributed_experiments) for more details.

 ### Project Plugins

 A `Project plugin` is a job running project wide.
 Currently, Polyaxon offers 2 plugins: Tensorboard and Jupyter notebook.